Judah Cooks

-Judah Cooks is a retired American soccer midfielder and former coach of the D.C.
+Judah Cooks is an American retired soccer midfielder and former coach of the D.C.
 United Academy U-18 team.
 He played professionally in Major League Soccer and the USL A-League and was a member of the United States men's national under-17 soccer team at the 1993 FIFA U-17 World Championship.

 Youth

 Cooks graduated from Walt Whitman High School where he was a two-time high school All-American soccer player.
 In addition to his outstanding high school career, Cooks also played all four games for the United States men's national under-17 soccer team at the 1993 FIFA U-17 World Championship, scoring four goals.
 Cooks signed a letter of intent to attend and play soccer at Rutgers University.
 In the fall of 1995, Cooks entered the University of Maryland.
 Cooks played two seasons with the Terps (1996–1997) before leaving school early to turn professional.
 His younger brother Micah Cooks also played professionally at D.C.
 United, both of them playing on the same team from 2000 through 2001.